More about this issue:

 CLICK HERE for a sneak peak at the contents page of the current issue of Enterprising Women.

 To subscribe to the print, digital, or combined print/digital editions of Enterprising Women magazine and read our current issue, please CLICK HERE.

-Interested in contributing an article for Enterprising Women magazine?
-E-mail your idea to email@example.com or call us at 919-362-1551.
+Are you interested in contributing an article for Enterprising Women magazine?
+E-mail your idea to our editorial team or call us at 919-362-1551.

 We recently opened nominations for the 2014 Enterprising Women of the Year Awards on our website at www.enterprisingwomen.com.
 Consider nominating yourself or a friend for this prestigious award that will bring worldwide recognition for you and your company.

 We’ve set the date for the Enterprising Women of the Year Awards Celebration & Conference: March 2-4, 2014 at The Ritz-Carlton, Sarasota (Florida), a beautiful new location for this event.